CAVEconnectome/MeshParty/docs/guide/visualization.rst

                              [camera_1, camera_2],
                              do_save=True)

+One feature to mention of :func:'meshparty.trimesh_vk.render_actors' is the return_keyframes parameter.
+If set to true, every time you press 'k' it will save the current camera parameters and return all the cameras in a list when you quit the interactive vtk window with the 'q' button.
+This allows you to quickly and interactively setup camera keyframes, to use in rendering video paths.

 Finally, if you really want to dive into altering the visualization at each timepoint, there is :func:`meshparty.trimesh_vtk.render_movie_flexible`.
 Rather than specifying a set of times and cameras, this function allows you to pass a function (frame_change_function), which will be passed the actors, the camera,